Depth optimization of CNOT ladder circuits: Error Analysis: Results and Discussion

-Using the total decoherence parameter, $\lambda_{\text{tot}}$, we can estimate a lower bound for the process fidelity of the entire circuit~\cite{Baumer_etal_PRXQ_24}, using the following inequality \eq{lower_bound}{ \f{F}_{\text{pro}} \geq e^{- \lambda_{\text{tot}}} \,. } This benchmark choice comes as a compromise, since for large circuits, e.g., over 10 qubits, it is practically impossible to simulate the effect of quantum noise on classical computers and calculate the exact value of fidelity.
-However, this bound allows us to compare on an equal footing the impact of decoherence and draw useful conclusions.
+Using the total decoherence parameter, $\lambda_{\text{tot}}$, we can estimate a lower bound for the process fidelity of the entire circuit~\cite{Baumer_etal_PRXQ_24}, using the following inequality \eq{lower_bound}{ \f{F}_{\text{pro}} \geq e^{- \lambda_{\text{tot}}} \,. } This benchmark choice comes as a compromise, since for circuits with very large width and depth it is practically impossible to simulate the effect of quantum noise on classical computers and calculate the exact value of fidelity.
+For example, in Fig.~\ref{fig:results}(c) we consider circuits with up to 200 register qubits, and thus in total around 400 qubits including the auxiliary ones, accompanied with multiple measurements and classically conditioned gates.
+However, the bound above allows us to compare on an equal footing the impact of decoherence and draw useful conclusions.

-The parameters: $t_{\text{idle}}$, $n_{\text{CX}}$, $n_{\text{meas}}$, $n_{\text{in}}$ and $n_{\text{con}}$ are integer values dependent on the circuit at hand.
-In Table \ref{table:err_budget}, we present the error budget for all considered core circuits in terms of the number of register qubits $n$.
-We observe that $t_{\text{idle}}$ scales quadratically for all unitary core circuits, as opposed to non-unitary ones which scale linearly.
-Given that the reverse trend is not observed for $n_{\text{CX}}$, there must be a regime for which non-unitary core circuits are less noisy than the corresponding unitary ones, something that is discussed in the next section.